intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/distillation/eager/README.md

 pip install -r requirements.txt
 ```

-# Start to neural_compressor tune for Model Distillation
+# Start to model distillation with neural compressor

-Below are example NLP tasks for model distillation from a task specific fine-tuned large model to a smaller model.
+Belows are examples of NLP tasks for model distillation from a task specific fine-tuned large model to a smaller model.
 It requires the pre-trained task specific model such as `textattack/roberta-base-SST-2` from textattack Huggingface portal.

 ## SST-2 task